mlkr-rbi/developWithDocker-seminar/README.md

 Use gzip for large files for transfer between slow connections: `gzip py_min.tar`,  `rsync -avP <path/to_directory/py-min.tar.gz> <user>@<server>:/home/user/path/to_directory/`, you can pust your docker image to docker hub as well and create the container form there.

    ![Docker to singularity container (1)](https://github.com/kmihak/developWithDocker/assets/64592696/c1a04438-cdf2-4243-a39e-0f69554d6be6)
+   *How to go about creating docker image and deploy it on the Singularity server.*

    1. Build the Singularity Container from existing docker image: `singularity build <singularity_container.simg> docker-archive://<py-min.tar>`